aminfdev/Social-Media-API/README.md

 ### Usage

-To use the API, you can make HTTP requests to the various endpoints.
+To use the API, you can make HTTP requests to the various endpoints at http://localhost:3000.

 ### API Endpoints